 - Severe and self-injurious behavioral disorders

 During the entire inpatient stay, licensed nurses are assigned to the patient for 24 hours a day to perform the interventions stated in the patient’s plan of care and to make adjustments to the plan as indicated by the patient's medical condition.
-Nurses are responsible for assessing the patient’s condition, administering medications, performing treatments, obtaining lab specimens, implementing interdisciplinary team protocols and providing training to the patient’s family throughout the admission, preparing them for discharge.
+Nurses are responsible for assessing the patient’s condition, administering medications, performing treatments, obtaining lab specimens, implementing interdisciplinary team protocols and providing education to the patient’s family throughout the admission, preparing them for discharge.

 Clinical Care Managers are assigned to each patient to facilitate a patient's admission, ongoing stay and discharge plan by working with the patient’s family members, team members, referral sources and insurance companies.